Princee-21/Senito/README.md

 ---

-### 📱 Public Survey Experience
+## 📱 Public Survey Experience

 Published surveys can be distributed through public links and QR codes.

-The respondent experience is designed to work across:
+The respondent experience is designed for:

 - Desktop
 - Tablet